cockroachdb/docs/v2.1/admin-ui-statements-page.md

 **This feature is a work in progress**.
 It will change leading up to the v2.1 release.
 {{site.data.alerts.end}}

-## Limitations
+## Limitation

-- If you have multiple applications running on the cluster, the **Statements** page shows the statements from all of the applications; however, there is no way to map the statements to the applications.
-Also, the **Statements Details** page shows the values only for the application specified by the [`application_name`](https://www.cockroachlabs.com/docs/dev/show-vars.html#supported-variables) session setting.
-From the next CockroachDB alpha release, you will be able to choose the application on the **Statements** page and, by extension, the **Statement Details** page.
-- The **Statements** page displays the details of the SQL statements executed only within a specified time interval.
+The **Statements** page displays the details of the SQL statements executed only within a specified time interval.
 At the end of the specified time interval, the display is wiped clean, and you'll not see any statements on the **Statements** page until the next set of statements is executed.
 By default, the time interval is set to one hour; however, you can customize the interval using the [`diagnostics.reporting.interval`](cluster-settings.html#settings) cluster setting.

+## Selecting the application

+If you have multiple applications running on the cluster, the **Statements** page shows the statements from all of the applications by default.
+To view the statements pertaining to a particular application, select the particular application from the **App** dropdown menu.

 ## Understanding the Statements page